 About Central BID

-Central BID is the new name for Retail BID and we are proud to support and promote businesses in Birmingham
+Central BID (formerly known as Retail BID) are proud to support and promote businesses in Birmingham

 2022-2027: THE BID’S PRIORITIES